SwetaTanwar/snake-game/CONTRIBUTING.md

 - Keep functions focused and modular
 - Update documentation for new features
 - Ensure README.md is up to date with any new features or changes
+- Add docstrings for new functions and classes
+- Keep line length under 100 characters
+- Use type hints where appropriate

 ## Need Help?